 I am probably not the only one who observes marine life and anthropomorphizes their behaviors.
 I immediately see the comical character in their movements and habits, especially the Pelican and the Cormorant, which appear to be slightly uncoordinated.

 The Brown Pelican has exaggerated features, an oversized bill and short legs that end with enormous webbed feet.
 It body slams the water from above to catch its prey.
-Compared to the graceful dive of the Osprey, it looks like a belly flop that is rejected by the water.
+Compared to the graceful dive of the Osprey, it looks like a belly flop.
 The buoyant bird pops to the surface and bobs around in the water, shaking its head as if recovering (it is actually swallowing), and then looks around to see if anyone saw it.
 It has no fear and will land on the boat to beg for food, or steal it!
 When observing flocks of pelicans, I swear I see the white-headed adults socializing apart from the brown-headed juveniles—like the kid’s table at Thanksgiving.

 Adults are about four feet tall with a six-foot wing span and a bill that is over two feet long.
 Immature birds have a brown head that turns white as an adult (2-5 years of age).
 Pelicans feed by plunging their bill into the water from heights of 30-50 feet and filling a gular pouch with fish and water.
 Water is expelled at the surface.
 Pelicans’ existence was never threatened because of the harvesting of beautiful feathers, but DDT pesticide almost wiped them out when thin eggshells resulted from ingesting this chemical, which bio-accumulated in fish.
 Adult pelicans have no predators.
 Contrary to popular belief, they do not go blind from constantly impacting their lenses on the water.
 Most pelicans die from interaction with fishing tackle and pollution.
 The oldest known pelican is 43 years old.